 - Previous wasteful spending.
 When a spouse seeking support has been shown to have mismanaged marital assets, maintenance payments can be reduced to reflect this.

 - Contributions during the marriage.
 Earnings, contributions as a homemaker or caregiver, and efforts made in support of a spouse’s career will all be considered by the court in determining spousal maintenance awards.

-- Acts by one spouse that prevented the other from seeking employment or pursuing higher earning opportunities.
+- Acts by one spouse prevented the other from seeking employment or pursuing higher earning opportunities.
 This includes domestic violence and other similar forms of spousal misconduct.

 - Other factors deemed appropriate by the court.
 Beyond the general guidelines already in place, the court reserves the right to consider any special circumstances each person faces that could be relevant in determining a spousal maintenance award.

 Even if the prenuptial agreement was created legally, the court can opt to not enforce the terms if doing so would put one spouse at a severe financial disadvantage.
-Therefore, you should not assume your prenuptial agreement will prevent you from successfully receiving spousal maintenance after your divorce.
+Therefore, you should not assume your prenuptial agreement will prevent you from successfully receiving spousal support after your divorce.

 Get the Help You Need to Move Forward